Nicholasli1995/SNVC/README.md

 Official project website for the AAAI 2022 paper "Stereo Neural Vernier Caliper".

-This repository is under preparation and will be released by August 2022.
+**[Note]: This repository is under final testing.
+This note will be removed once the testing is finished.
+The files may be updated before the removal.**

 <p align="center">
   <img src="https://github.com/Nicholasli1995/SNVC/blob/main/imgs/teaser.png" height="210"/>